ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 something in between those [zero-shot-three-js games](https://somethingbig.ai/games) that are popular recently and the [no-AI-in-my-workflow](https://www.gamesradar.com/games/why-so-many-game-developers-dont-want-to-use-generative-ai/) crowd.
 Note that I'm just a hobbyist game developer.
 I learned pixel art and Godot and made [four games before](https://ljvmiranda921.itch.io), but nothing too fancy.
-I will talk about my experience with Claude regarding programming, art, and gameplay.

 But first, how did this game come to be?